AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 When a C++ compiler encounters a name, it must "look it up" to identify the entity being referred.
-From an implementer’s point of view, C++ is a hard language in this respect.
+From an implementer's point of view, C++ is a hard language in this respect.
 Consider the C++ statement `x * y;`.
 If `x` and `y` are the names of variables, this statement is a multiplication, but if `x` is the name of a type, then the statement declares `y` as a pointer to an entity of type `x`.